SamNavdeep/Encryption-and-Decryption---SOC/WEEK 0/PART1/Assignment_1.md

 You now collect the information of the people : https://drive.google.com/file/d/1JEVPBEmde_qflPzY6zWEzhwL7w0jGxbZ/view?usp=sharing

-Your suspection grows more towards the school teachers and you ask every teacher what they were doing during that time and their family members.
+Your suspicion grows more towards the school teachers and you ask every teacher what they were doing during that time and their family members.
 All the family members of each family confirm that the every teacher was at home around 10PM more or less.

 You still get the Teacher information: https://drive.google.com/file/d/1IzVvDn60L5-1M9sHdOcV8OsDQJrYpLxG/view?usp=sharing

 Find out who the killer was.
-Dw, if your approach might be different than me to think but I tried to keep it more or less straightforwarded only to prevent discrepancies, but still you get conclude with differnt person as killer it will still be acknowledge as valid ans, so dw about solving correctly.
+Dw, if your approach might be different than me, in thinking.
+I tried to keep it more or less straightforwarded, to prevent any discrepancies, but still if you conclude with differnt person as killer, it will still be acknowledged as valid answer, so dw about solving correctly.
-(Bonus : Explain what was the motive of the killer, with your own imagination)
+(Bonus : Explain what was the motive of the killer i.e. give a story plot, with your own imagination)